Yemenite Children Affair: The Bahlul-Minkowski Committee

 In 1967, the Bahlul-Minkowski Committee was established.
-After examining 342 cases of disappearances, the committee determined that in 316 of these cases it was confirmed that the children had died, and that in 2 instances the children were adopted; the other 24 cases were inconclusive.
+After examining 342 cases of disappearances, the committee determined that in 316 of these cases it was confirmed that the children had died, and that in two instances the children were adopted; the other 24 cases were inconclusive.

 Shalgi committee

 The Israeli government led by Yitzhak Shamir established a commission headed by Justice Moshe Shalgi which lasted four years.
 This committee received new evidence on 301 children, and determined that in 65 of these cases their fate was unknown.
 It determined that in all the other cases the children did die.
-The report was met with dissatisfaction by some Knesset members with David Mena saying, 'The report doesn't reflect the real picture of the Yemenite children's disappearance.'
-Knesset member and chair of the interior committee, Dov Shilanski, who had overseen testimony given said, ‘I personally believe, in contradiction to the Shalgi report, that there were more than a few cases of kidnapping of Yemenite babies.’
+The report was met with dissatisfaction by some Knesset members with David Mena saying, "The report doesn't reflect the real picture of the Yemenite children's disappearance."
+Knesset member and chair of the interior committee, Dov Shilansky, who had overseen testimony given said, "I personally believe, in contradiction to the Shalgi report, that there were more than a few cases of kidnapping of Yemenite babies."

 Kedmi Commission

-In 1995, immediately after publication of the Shalgi Committee's conclusions, and following a public uproar, the Kedmi Commission was established.
-Also known as the Cohen-Kedmi Commission, it was created in order to examine more than 1,000 cases of missing children.
+In 1995, immediately after the publication of the Shalgi Committee's conclusions, and following a public uproar, the Kedmi Commission was established.
+Also known as the Cohen-Kedmi Commission, it was created to examine more than 1,000 cases of missing children.

 In 2001, the commission published its conclusions.
-It found that in the state's first 6 years, although as many as 1,000 children may have disappeared, there was no basis to the claim that the establishment abducted babies.
+It found that in the state's first six years, although as many as 1,000 children may have disappeared, there was no basis to the claim that the establishment abducted babies.
 Hundreds of thousands of documents relevant to testimonies and evidence were classified for 70 years and will not be available to the public until 2071.
 The committee examined more than 800 cases, and did not manage to reach absolute conclusions in 56 of these cases.
-The committee determined that in 750 cases the children actually died.
+The committee determined that in 750 cases the children died.
 The commission said that 42 children were unaccounted for.
-In 2001 a seven-year public inquiry commission concluded that the accusations that Yemenite children were kidnapped by the government are not true.
+In 2001 a seven-year public inquiry commission concluded that the accusations that Yemenite children were kidnapped by the government were not true.
 The commission unequivocally rejected claims of a plot to take children away from Yemenite immigrants.
 The report determined that documentation existed showing that 972 of the 1,033 missing children were deceased.
 Five additional missing babies were found to be alive.
 The commission was unable to discover what happened in another 56 cases.
-With regard to these unresolved 56 cases, the commission deemed it "possible" that the children were handed over for adoption following decisions made by individual local social workers, but not as part of an official policy.
+Concerning these unresolved 56 cases, the commission deemed it "possible" that the children were handed over for adoption following decisions made by individual local social workers, but not as part of an official policy.